RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

             :red:`Allocations can not be combined into larger group or center accounts.`

 **Every user**
   - :ref:`no-cost allocations` ``one time 1000 core-hour allocation``.
-This SLURM allocation provides baseline level of computing cycles and is required to allow users to access the `free` queues.
+This allocation provides baseline level of computing cycles and is required to allow users to access the Slurm `free` queues.
 It enables users who are not affiliated with any research program to have meaningful access to HPC3.
     Most users should use lab accounts instead of this one-time allocation.